 A naming convention is different from a data entry standard, in that it is specific to the titling of records for your agency (most agencies will already have business-wide data entry standards).

 Naming conventions may include:

-- use brief, simple and meaningful names that are easy to understand
+- using brief, simple and meaningful names that are easy to understand

-- be specific and use terms that accurately describe the subject/topic of the document
+- being specific and using terms that accurately describe the subject/topic of the document

-- avoid using words such as ‘miscellaneous’, ‘general’ and ‘other’ unless they form part of a specific name e.g. general staff meeting
+- not using words such as ‘miscellaneous’, ‘general’ and ‘other’ unless they form part of a specific name (e.g. general staff meeting)

-- names relating to recurring events (e.g. monthly meeting), should indicate the date and description of event e.g. Monthly Staff Meeting July 2014.
+- including dates and a description for names relating to recurring events (e.g. Monthly Staff Meeting July 2014).

 A BCS can help you establish a structure for titling records and makes it easier to find, share and dispose of them.

 - the top level represents the business function (e.g. Financial Management)